CALM Essay Contest

 - Entries must not violate any copyrights or trademarks, including music used in the video.

-- To submit your video essay, please post the video submission on Youtube, then provide the video URL to AgScape in a Word document or pdf along with your entry form.
+- NOTE: We recommend that you post the video submission on Youtube, then submit the video URL to AgScape in a Word document or pdf along with your entry form.

 A panel of qualified judges will include experts in the agriculture industry and AgScape staff.